peterjacobson/drawn-in/content/index.md

 to laugh at an accidental pig nose.

-By drawing you risk a perfect facade and find unexpected beauty,
+We risk failure and find unexpected beauty,

 on the page, and in each other